 In May 2019, Mr. Fresco was appointed to the Homeland Security Advisory Council.

 He has taught various courses on immigration law and ethics as an adjunct professor at The George Washington University Law School and American University, Washington College of Law.

-In Chambers USA – America's Leading Business Lawyers 2018 guide, Mr. Fresco was recognized for Immigration.
+In Chambers USA – America's Leading Business Lawyers, Mr. Fresco was recognized for Immigration in the 2018-2020 guides.
 One market source comments: